conestack/bdajax/README.txt

 written to the event before it is triggered, containing definitions from ``ajax:target``.

 Perform actions
 ---------------

 An action performs a JSON request to the server and modifies the DOM tree as defined.

-bjadax expects a view named ``ajaxaction`` on server.
-This view gets called on target url with target query parameters.
-3 additional arguments are passed:
+bdajax expects a resource (i.e a zope/bfg view or some script) named
+``ajaxaction`` on server.
+Resource is called on target url with target query parameters.
+Three additional arguments are passed:

+bdajax.action
-    - bdajax.action - the name of the action
+    the name of the action

+bdajax.selector
-    - bdajax.selector - the selector must be added to response
+    the selector must be added to response

+bdajax.mode
-    - bdajax.mode - the manipulation mode.
+    the manipulation mode.
 Either ``inner`` or ``replace``

-The view is responsible for rendering the requested resource and return a JSON response in this format:
+The resource is responsible to return the requested resource as a JSON response in the format as follows.
 ::

     {